Historical Mapping and Geographical Information Systems

 - The preparation of historical data for use with a GIS (geo-coding and geo-referencing)

-The workshop will focus on hands-on practical sessions using ArcGIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.
+The workshop will focus on hands-on practical sessions using QGIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.